jeremy-rifkin/cpptrace/signal-safe-tracing.md

 information in a signal-safe manner is `_dl_find_object`, which doesn't exist on macos (or windows of course).
 If anyone knows ways to do these safely on other platforms, I'd be much appreciative.

+# A pitfall to be aware of

+Calls to functions in shared objects can be lazy-loaded where the first call to the shared object invokes non-signal-safe functions such as `malloc()`.
+To avoid this, call these safe cpptrace routines in `main()` ahead of a signal handler to "warm up" the library.

 # Signal-Safe Tracing With `fork()` + `exec()`

 Of the three strategies, `fork()` + `exec()`, is the most technically involved and the only way to resolve while the